rubyworks/iteration/README.md

 Have you ever wanted to know if an iteration was the last, or the first, or what iteration results came before the current?
 Well, now you can!

-Iteration is a class that encapsulate a step in an each loop.
+Iteration is a class that encapsulates a step in an each loop.
 It can be used to query infromation about an iteration easily.

 ## FEATURES